Pirates vs. Rockies Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Bryan Reynolds, Kris Bryant and others in the Pittsburgh Pirates-Colorado Rockies matchup at PNC Park on Monday at 6:35 PM ET.
+Player prop bet options for Bryan Reynolds, Kris Bryant and others are listed when the Pittsburgh Pirates host the Colorado Rockies at PNC Park on Tuesday at 6:35 PM ET.

 Bet on this matchup or its props with DraftKings!